‘The fear of missing out on things makes you miss out on everything.’Etty Hillesum

 As previously mentioned false comparisons can be a great cause for fear of missing out.
 When you get worried that you are missing out on something somebody else has and are displaying for the whole world to see.
 It is important to ask yourself if that image is the entire story.
-Often people choose to hide the more negative parts of their life to the world.
-While some people have some great opportunities, they also might have many challenges that go unseen, some which would make the entire story a lot less enviable, even if what they show to the world the image of a ‘perfect’ life.
+Often people choose to hide the more negative parts of their life from the world.
+While some people have some great opportunities, they also might have many challenges that go unseen, some of which would make the entire story a lot less enviable, even if what they show to the world is the image of a ‘perfect’ life.

 To conclude, while having some fear of missing out and a drive to make the most of every opportunity you have is natural, care must also be taken.
 If left unchecked, without deep self-reflection on what it is that you want, the fear of missing out can easily turn into a paralyzing force that makes it impossible to take action, leading you to miss out as a result.

 If you reflect on yourself to see what you want and reflect on what you see about others lives, especially online.
 You will have a better chance at moving past this fear, be able to act accordingly to what you want in life and be much better at avoiding the dangers of false comparisons to others.